There are many custom settings in Mendix, most of which are described in Runtime Customization.

 ||The interval (in milliseconds) used for performing all cluster manager actions.
 These actions include unblocking users and removing invalid sessions.
 If nothing is specified, the interval is half the

 Increasing the session timeout can improve the user experience, especially on mobile devices.
-It is important to keep in mind that entities used to present data to the user or entities that are created or retrieved when a user executes a microflow are tied to the session of that user, and they can remain in memory for long periods of time.
-When a user , these entities will be removed from memory, but in case the user idles but does not sign out (for example, they leave the browser tab open while executing other tasks or simply close the browser without signing out), the session timeout can act as a safeguard that prevents memory usage being tied up by idle sessions.
+It is important to keep in mind that entities used to present data to the user or entities that are created or retrieved when a user executes a microflow are tied to that user’s session, and those entities can remain in memory for long periods of time.
+When a user signs out, these entities will be removed from memory, but if the user idles but does not sign out (for example, if they leave the browser tab open while executing other tasks or simply close the browser without signing out), the session timeout can act as a safeguard that prevents memory usage from being tied up by idle sessions.
 The first case can also be mitigated by setting the

 EnableKeepAlive custom setting to false.
 On most browsers, this setting will ensure that any idle browser tab will be affected by the session timeout as well.